Grande Prairie (provincial electoral district): Representation history

-1930-1993
+1930–1993

 When the district of Peace River was split in 1930, incumbent MLA Hugh Allen (UFA) chose to run in the new district of Grande Prairie.
 Since no other candidates ran against him, no election was held, and he was acclaimed.

 In 1935, Allen finished third, and Social Credit candidate William Sharpe won the seat up as part of the SC party's landslide victory.
 However, he served only one term as MLA.

 In 1940, the traditional parties - the Liberals and Conservatives - attempted to defeat Social Credit by running joint candidates as independents in what became known as the Unity Movement.
 Their candidate in Grande Prairie, Lewis O'Brien, defeated Sharpe and other candidates.
 He won on the second count (rural Alberta elections were conducted using Alternative Voting at that time.).
 He, too, served only one term as MLA, and did not run for re-election.
 O'Brien was the only opposition member ever elected in Grande Prairie, making the riding something of a bellwether while it existed.

 Social Credit took Grande Prairie back in the 1944 election, with candidate Ira McLaughlin easily cruising to victory.
 He was re-elected six more times, serving as MLA until 1971.
 In these elections, any votes cast for opposition candidates produced no representation.

 Progressive Conservative candidate Winston Backus won Grande Prairie in 1971.
 The PCs held the riding until it was abolished, but Backus served only two terms, retiring in 1979.
 The next PC candidate, Elmer Borstad, served only one term.

 The riding's final representative was Bob Elliott, who became MLA in 1982 and served three terms, until Grande Prairie was split in 1993.

 Current district

 In the 2019 election, Grande Prairie elected Tracy Allard of the newly-formed United Conservative Party as MLA.
+Allard retired after one term at the 2023 election and was succeeded by Nolan Dyck.